ernum/Tetris-In-Python/README.md

 # Tetris in python

-This is a Tetris game made in python and pygame.
+This will be a Tetris game built using python and more specifically developed using the pygame library.
+The game will at least have all the basic functionality of classic tetris with good graphical representation.

+The game will be downloadable as an executable.